On the Mean-Field limit of diffusive games through the master equation: $L^{\infty}$ estimates and extreme value behavior: Introduction

-and we will see that the limiting McKean-Vlasov SDE of the above is also \eqref{repagent}.
-Then, the second reduction is achieved via another Girsanov transformation which absorbs the quadratic error term of the Taylor approximation and which also vanishes as $N \to \infty$.
-It should be noted that a very similar drift linearization technique is used in \cite[Step 3 of Section 6]{KLZ22} and \cite[Section 4]{KLZ23}, but it is performed in $\mathbb{R}$ instead of $\mathcal{P}(\mathbb{R})$ to eliminate the nonlinear dependence on a linear functional of the empirical measure.
+with $\frac{\delta }{\delta m}$ being our notation for a Frechet derivative with respect to $m \in \mathcal{P}(\mathbb{R})$.
+After that, we will see that the McKean-Vlasov SDE that governs the $N \to \infty$ behavior of the Mean-Field System \eqref{approxsys2} is again \eqref{repagent}, i.e the same as for the systems \eqref{approxsys1} and \eqref{systemNash} that \eqref{approxsys2} approximates.
+Therefore, controlling the relative entropy that arises by applying Girsanov's theorem to transform the law of $(\bar{X}_t^{1,N}, \bar{X}_t^{2,N}, \ldots, \bar{X}_t^{N,N})$ into that of $(\tilde{X}_t^{1,N}, \tilde{X}_t^{2,N}, \ldots, \tilde{X}_t^{N,N})$, we further reduce the establishment of our result to having a propagation of chaos property for upper order statistics that is provided by the existing literature.
+Finally, it should be noted that our drift linearization technique was also used in \cite[Step 3 of Section 6]{KLZ22} and \cite[Section 4]{KLZ23}, but it was performed in $\mathbb{R}$ instead of $\mathcal{P}(\mathbb{R})$ to eliminate a nonlinear dependence on a linear functional of the empirical measure.